dustpg/LongUI/README.md

 ## License

-  - LongUI Under MIT License Basically
+  - LongUI under MIT License **basically**
   - pugixml parser - version 1.5 (MIT License)
   - dlmalloc-2.8.6 (public domain)
   - ~~Scintilla-3.5.3 (License for Scintilla)~~
   - More detail, see [License.txt](./License.txt)

+  p.s.
+  - Please put the license/URL in "About" or other option(if exist) in your longui app